Freakwill/pyrimidine/paper/paper.md

 # Summary

 As one of the earliest developed intelligent algorithms [holland, katoch], the genetic algorithm(GA) has found extensive application across various domains and has undergone modifications and integrations with new algorithms [@alam; @cheng; @katoch].
-The principles of GA will not be extensively reviewed in this article.
-For a detailed understanding, please refer to reference [@holland; @simon] and the associated literatures.
+The principles of GA will not be reviewed in this article.
+For a detailed understanding, please refer to references [@holland; @simon] and the associated literatures.

 [`Pyrimidine`](https://github.com/Freakwill/pyrimidine) stands as a versatile framework designed for GAs, offering exceptional extensibility for a wide array of evolutionary algorithms, including particle swarm optimization and difference evolution.